 How to Install Slime Tube Sealant in a Bicycle

-There are many, many ways that a bicycle tyre can go flat.
-Thorns, glass, nails … bike rides are literally littered with hazards for your thin bike tyres.
-Fortunately, Slime tube sealant can prevent and repair flat bicycle tyres instantly for up to two years.
+There are many, many ways that a bicycle tire can go flat.
+Thorns, goat heads, glass, nails … bicycle rides are literally littered with hazards for your thin bike tires.
+Fortunately, Slime Tube Sealant can prevent and repair flat bicycle tires instantly for up to two years.

-Installing Slime Tube Sealant into your bicycle tyres is simple and fast.
-Follow these step-by-step photo instructions for a future of no more flats!
+Installing Slime Tube Sealant into your bicycle tires is simple and fast.
+Watch this short installation video below, or scroll down for step-by-step photo instructions.
+No more flats!

 Step 2: Remove the valve core

 The black cap on your bottle of Slime is a valve core removal tool.
 Twist it off the bottle and use the knobby tool in the center to engage the valve core.

 If you have Schrader valves: Take the valve cap off your valve stem.
 When you look inside the top of the tire valve stem, you will see a metal cylinder in the very center.
 This is the valve core and it needs to be removed in order to install Slime.
 Slowly twist the tool counter-clockwise to remove your valve core.

 If you have Presta valves: Using your fingers, gently twist the knobby ball near the top of your valve core to remove it.
 CAUTION: Not all tubes have removable valve cores.
 If your valve cores are fixed (they won’t twist off), then you will not be able to install Slime (we recommend our pre-filled, self-sealing Slime tubes instead).